SamuelEarl/samuelearl/src/routes/blog/web-development/working-with-dates-in-javascript/+page.svelte.md

 ### Set the time of a Date object in UTC time

 Instead of using `setHours()` on a Date object, use the `setUTCHours()` method.
-This will work in browsers and Node.js, but in Node.js the Date object will still be an ISO-formatted Date object set in UTC time and in browsers the Date object will still be a string representing the date interpreted in the local timezone.
+This will work in browsers and Node.js, but in Node.js the Date object will be an ISO-formatted Date object set in UTC time and in browsers the Date object will represent the date interpreted in the local timezone.
+So, in the browser, if you want to display an ISO-formatted date that is set to UTC time to your users, then you will have to convert the Date object to a date string with the `toISOString()` method.

 ```
 // Set `date` to the first millisecond of the date.